qmk/qmk_firmware/keyboards/deltapad/keymaps/default/readme.md

-# The default keymap for super16
+# The default keymap for DELAPAD